rowanmanning/toolchain/docs/contributing.md

 | docs      | a change to documentation                              | `patch`       |
 | chore     | repo maintenance and support tasks                     | none          |

-Indicate a breaking change by placing an `!` between the type name and the colon, e.g.
+Indicate a breaking change by placing an exclamation (`!`) between the type name and the colon, e.g.

 ```
 feat!: add a breaking feature
 ```

-We use [commitlint](https://commitlint.js.org/) to enforce these commit messages.

 ### Linting

-This project is linted using [ESLint](https://eslint.org/), configured in the way I normally write JavaScript.
+The code quality of this project is checked automatically, with tooling configured in the way I normally write JavaScript.
 Please keep to the existing style.

-ESLint errors will fail the build on any PRs.
-Most editors have an ESLint plugin that will pick up errors, but you can also run the linter manually as part of the following command:
+Linting errors will fail the build on any PRs, you can also run linting manually as part of the following command:

 ```
-npm run verify
+npx @rmtc/toolchain verify
 ```

 ### TypeScript